O'Higgins and Maule continue to grow hand in hand with technology and innovation

 With these requirements, many producers will be forced to make a change of varieties, because if it does not give the caliber they will have to allocate their fruits to frozen and with that, the price does not give. «Between 10 and 15% should necessarily change»says Pollmann. «Otherwise they will not have a place in the coming years».

 Last season, Chile surpassed for the first time the 100 thousand tons exported of blueberries and for this a higher figure is expected.
 The question that arises is whether this could cause market saturation.
 Pollmann sees no possibility of this happening.
-And that China already has 60 thousand hectares planted with blueberries and have come to Chile to learn about their cultivation.
-“The Chinese market is coping.
-They work with rings that open as the product is consumed.
-It starts on the coast and then goes into the interior of the country.
-Those prices should be lower, but the sales volume will improve”, Explica.
+And that China already has 60 thousand hectares planted with blueberries and have come to Chile to learn about their cultivation. «The Chinese market is full.
+They work with rings that open to the consumption of the product.
+It starts on the coast and then heads into the interior of the country.
+"These prices should be lower, but sales volume will improve.", Explica.

-The Blueberry Committee carried out a study in the European market, on the quality of the fruit compared to other producers.
+The Blueberry Committee carried out a study in the European market on the quality of the fruit compared to other producers.
 The result showed that in terms of flavor, Peru had a good evaluation, but its acidity level was very high.
-Fruit from Argentina was consistently poorly evaluated, and that from Morocco and Spain, which arrived at the end of the Chilean season, was consistently well evaluated.
-"Chile's biggest challenge is variability and firmness, especially towards the end of the season," the study concludes.
+Fruit from Argentina was consistently poorly evaluated, and fruit from Morocco and Spain, which arrived at the end of the Chilean season, was consistently well evaluated.
+"Chile's greatest challenge is variability and firmness, especially towards the end of the season," the study concludes.

-He says that everyone uses the Chile brand as they want, while in New Zealand all kiwis are certified by a company and thus quality is ensured.
-"Why don't we do anything?
-We are the private ones who are afraid to do it.
-I have just spoken to Ronald Bown on this subject.
-And he does not mean that we all export with a single company, but rather committing that if a box says category 1, there is category 1 inside and that there is no jam, ”he blurts out.
-And he adds that the ideal is that it should be the State, in order to protect the Chile brand, that generates a labeling standard that is complied with.
-Just as there is a ban on exporting fruits with lobesia or white pig, let the SAG say if the standard is met and say that such a box cannot leave the country.
+He says that everyone uses the Chile brand as they want, while in New Zealand all kiwis are certified by a company and thus quality is assured. «Why don't we do anything?
+It is the private ones who are afraid to do it.
+I just spoke to Ronald Bown about this topic.
+And he does not mean that we all export with a single company, but rather that he commits to the fact that if a box says category 1, there is category 1 inside and there is no jam," he says.
+And he adds that the ideal is that it should be the State, in protection of the Chile brand, that generates a labeling standard that is complied with.
+Just as there is a prohibition on exporting fruits with lobesia or white pig, let the SAG be the one to say if the norm is met and to say that such a box cannot leave the country.

 New workforce